-BANKS around the world are in the midst of a sweeping digital transformation agenda, yet for many, realising the true potential of these changes remain elusive.
-What role should bank branches play in this transformation and why?
+BANKS around the world are in the midst of a sweeping digital transformation agenda, yet for many, realizing the true potential of these changes remain elusive.
+What role should bank branches play in this transformation, and why?
 In our third article in Deloitte’s global digital banking consumer survey series, we highlight the potential value of bank branches in an increasingly digital world.

-Using this data, we built a linear regression model with overall satisfaction with the bank as the dependent variable and satisfaction with individual channels—branches, cash machines, contact centres, online and mobile apps—as the independent variable.
+Using this data, we built a linear regression model with overall satisfaction with the bank as the dependent variable and satisfaction with individual channels—branches, ATMs, contact centers, online, and mobile apps—as the independent variable.
 We included responses from only those consumers who had used all the above-mentioned channels (n=8,000).

-This preference for branches in opening new accounts is kit across generations—baby boomers, Gen Xers, millennials and even the youngest consumers, Generation Z. For instance, 64 per cent of boomers, 54 per cent of Gen Xers, 48 per cent of millennials and 56 per cent of Gen Z consumers surveyed said they prefer to visit branches when opening a new current account.
+This preference for branches in opening new accounts is uniform across generations—baby boomers, Gen Xers, millennials, and even the youngest consumers, Generation Z. For instance, 64 percent of boomers, 54 percent of Gen Xers, 48 percent of millennials, and 56 percent of Gen Z consumers surveyed said they prefer to visit branches when opening a new checking account.

 Norway is a mature market for digital banking services.
-It ranks in the world’s top 10 countries with the highest internet penetration (with 99 per cent of its population using the internet in 2017).1 Norwegian customers in our survey are avid users of online and mobile banking services for both transactional and informational services, such as banknote payments (97 per cent of the Norwegian customers surveyed used digital channels) or updating account details (96 per cent of the Norwegian customers surveyed used digital channels).
+It ranks in the world’s top 10 countries with the highest internet penetration (with 99 percent of its population using the internet in 2017).1 Norwegian customers in our survey are avid users of online and mobile banking services for both transactional and informational services, such as bill payments (97 percent of the Norwegian customers surveyed used digital channels) or updating account details (96 percent of the Norwegian customers surveyed used digital channels).
 They also clearly prefer to use digital channels when applying for new products (figure 2).

-Norwegian banks appear to have capitalised on these developments.
-DNB Bank, for instance, digitised its mortgage application platform in 2017.2 Customers can now apply for mortgages on their mobile apps.
+Norwegian banks appear to have capitalized on these developments.
+DNB Bank, for instance, digitized its mortgage application platform in 2017.2 Customers can now apply for mortgages on their mobile apps.
 The bank is now planning to streamline the loan process for its commercial clients.3

 In our previous article, Accelerating digital transformation in banking, we identified three groups of customers: traditionalists, bank customers most reliant on traditional channels versus online or mobile; online embracers, customers who used digital channels frequently, online more than mobile; and digital adventurers, those most likely to use digital channels (both online and mobile apps).
 We found that branch satisfaction has a higher influence on overall satisfaction compared to satisfaction with digital channels for all the three customer segments.

 We believe there may be a few reasons behind the higher influence of traditional channels on overall customer satisfaction.
-First, favourable or unfavourable experiences during moments that matter can have lasting impressions.
-Due to the typical complexity and/or urgency of these interactions, account opening and problem resolution are two critical interactions that customers are likely to make in channels involving the human touch—typically, branches and call centres.
-For instance, in our survey, more than four in 10 customers who disputed a transaction or filed a complaint did so through contact centres.
+First, favorable or unfavorable experiences during moments that matter can have lasting impressions.
+Due to the typical complexity and/or urgency of these interactions, account opening and problem resolution are two critical interactions that customers are likely to make in channels involving the human touch—typically, branches and call centers.
+For instance, in our survey, more than four in 10 customers who disputed a transaction or filed a complaint did so through contact centers.
 Branches were the second-most used channel for these activities.

 Second, branches tend to be a symbol of trust.
 And, given money matters are complex and personal, trust has played a foundational role in banks’ safekeeping and depository functions.
 Our survey confirmed that more respondents used branches to make deposits than other channels.
 Branches also foster brand image and help maintain relationships with customers.5

-Third, branches also provide easy access to banking services: 68 per cent of respondents to our survey believe proximity to branches and cash machines is an important or very important attribute in choosing their primary bank.
+Third, branches also provide easy access to banking services: 68 percent of respondents to our survey believe proximity to branches and ATMs is an important or very important attribute in choosing their primary bank.
 Moreover, more than four in 10 respondents across generations visit a branch at least once a month.
-Respondents who were likely to switch to a new bank/institution in the next two years cited “closer proximity to branches and cash machines” as the third most important reason for making this change.
+Respondents who were likely to switch to a new bank/institution in the next two years cited “closer proximity to branches and ATMs” as the third most important reason for making this change.

 As a result, branch density—the average number of bank branches per 100,000 adults—has declined in many countries.
 For instance, branch density reduced from 54 branches to 42.5 between 2008 and 2016 in Switzerland.
 In Norway, which is digitally more advanced than most countries,10 branch density dropped from 11.7 branches in 2008 to 6.2 in 2016 (figure 4).11